MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/rhel-network-topology-connectivity.md

 - The application team should use application security groups at the subnet-level NSGs to help protect multi-tier VMs within the landing zone.

-- If your organization implements forced tunneling, or an advertised default route, to on-premises, consider incorporating outbound NSG rules to deny egress traffic from the virtual network directly to the internet.
+- If your organization implements forced tunneling, or an advertised default route, to on-premises locations, consider incorporating outbound NSG rules to deny egress traffic from the virtual network directly to the internet.
 This configuration provides resiliency if the Border Gateway Protocol (BGP) session drops.
 For more information, see [Plan for landing zone network segmentation](/azure/cloud-adoption-framework/ready/azure-best-practices/plan-for-landing-zone-network-segmentation).

+#### Other considerations

-#### Enable internet and filtering and inspecting traffic
+- **Enable internet and filtering and inspecting traffic**.
 Outbound options to enable internet and filtering and inspecting traffic include:
   - Outbound access to Red Hat Cloud via the hub network.

   - On-premises default route that uses on-premises internet access.
   - Virtual WAN or traditional virtual network hub that's secured with Azure Firewall or an NVA.

-#### Deliver content and applications
+- **Deliver content and applications**.
 Inbound options to deliver content and applications include:
   - Azure Application Gateway with L7, Transport Layer Security (TLS) termination, and Web Application Firewall.

   - Dynamic Network Translation (DNAT) and a load balancer from on-premises.
   - Azure Virtual Network with Azure Firewall or an NVA, and Azure Route Server in various scenarios.
   - Virtual WAN hub with Azure Firewall, with L4 and DNAT.
   - Virtual WAN hub with NVA in various scenarios.

-#### Domain name resolution for on-premises and Azure resources
+- **Configure domain name resolution for on-premises and Azure resources**.
 The RHEL environment often uses both on-premises and Azure resources, which requires effective name resolution of resources.
 Consider the following recommendations:
   - Azure provides a default internal name resolution within a virtual network.
-There's no configuration required for this scenario.
-You can't modify the domain name resolution (DNS) suffix or perform manual registration.
+This scenario doesn't require any configuration.
+You can't modify the domain name resolution suffix or perform manual registration.
 For more information, see [Name resolution that Azure provides](/azure/virtual-machines/linux/azure-dns#name-resolution-that-azure-provides).

-- For name resolution across virtual networks, RHEL deployments often use DNS services from Redhat Identity Management Server (IdM) or [Azure DNS](/azure/dns/dns-overview).
-To provide rule-based forwarding if needed, combine [Azure Private DNS Resolver](/azure/dns/dns-private-resolver-overview) and existing DNS infrastructure.
+  - For name resolution across virtual networks, RHEL deployments often use Domain Name System (DNS) services from Redhat Identity Management Server (IdM) or [Azure DNS](/azure/dns/dns-overview).
+To provide rule-based forwarding, combine [Azure Private DNS Resolver](/azure/dns/dns-private-resolver-overview) and existing DNS infrastructure.

 ## Next step